Bridge Span Move and Lift Set Pace for New Bridge Completion

 Trailer configurations included two 6-axle-line Scheuerle SPMTs with 200-ton bolsters to support span ends and one 16-axle-line Scheuerle SPMT-SL (Split) trailers with static cribbing supporting the span’s center.

 This first phase included the first four of the eight bridge spans.
-Picture at right is the heaviest span of the first phase, weighing 601,000 pounds and measuring 143' long, 13' wide, and 10' high.
+Pictured is the heaviest span of the first phase, weighing 601,000 pounds and measuring 143' long, 13' wide, and 10' high.
 This phase was completed in 2019.

 Bolstered for Maneuverability